reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 After some seconds the project is created.
 Take note of the ARN, this will be consumed from the account `CloudOps` at a later stage.

+### Prevent concurrent execution of CodeBuild

+The result of multiple concurrent executions of CodeBuild could be destructive.
+The best approach is to pipeline every update of the SPA environment.
 We prevent concurrent updates of our SPA environments directly in CodeBuild:
 - Click on `Edit` the `Project configuration`
 - Check `Restrict number of concurrent builds this project can start`
 - This will set a concurrent build limit of 1, which is exactly what we want
 - Click on `Update configuration`

+### Automate actions with the AWS CLI, with git and with python

 Next we focus on the `buildspec` itself.
 A sample file is available from the SPA repository on GitHub, that you can adapt to your specific requirements.
 As reflected below, the structure of the file shows clearly how code is fetched and combined with private settings during the `install` phase.
 Tests are executed during the `pre_build` phase.
 And finally, the target environment is built or updated with CDK during the `build` phase.